 Dr Keith Ingold OC FRS

-Keith Ingold has made many fundamental contributions to free radical chemistry.
-His work has provided much of the foundation for the conversion of various industrial arts to exact and quantitative sciences.
-His approach has been characterised by simple but ingenious experiments and an insistence on quantitative measurements.
+Keith Ingold made many fundamental contributions to free radical chemistry.
+His work provided much of the foundation for the conversion of various industrial arts to exact and quantitative sciences.
+His approach was characterised by simple but ingenious experiments and an insistence on quantitative measurements.
 For elucidating the mechanism by which phenols and amines inhibit autoxidation he won the 1968 American Chemical Society Award in Petroleum Chemistry.
-His subsequent work has been mainly concerned with uninhibited autoxidations, the mechanism of radical–radical reactions and, most recently, the formation of novel types of long-lived free radicals.
-He has published one book and over 150 scientific papers.
+His later work was mainly concerned with uninhibited autoxidations, the mechanism of radical - radical reactions and the formation of novel types of long-lived free radicals.
+He published one book and over 150 scientific papers.

 Awards